sznov/animjointdgcnn/README.md

 Implementation of the network described in https://ieeexplore.ieee.org/document/10579426 (DOI: 10.1109/ZINC61849.2024.10579426).

+Abstract: Contemporary approaches to solving various problems that require analyzing three-dimensional (3D) meshes and point clouds have adopted the use of deep learning algorithms that directly process 3D data such as point coordinates, normal vectors and vertex connectivity information.
+Our work proposes one such solution to the problem of positioning body and linger animation skeleton joints within 3D models of human bodies.
+Due to scarcity of annotated real human scans, we resort to generating synthetic samples while varying their shape and pose parameters.
+Similarly to the state-of-the-art approach, our method computes each joint location as a convex combination of input points.
+Given only a list of point coordinates and normal vector estimates as input, a dynamic graph convolutional neural network is used to predict the coefficients of the convex combinations.
+By comparing our method with the state-of-the-art, we show that it is possible to achieve significantly better results with a simpler architecture, especially for finger joints.
+Since our solution requires fewer precomputed features, it also allows for shorter processing times.

+See https://github.com/sznov/joint-localization for additional preprocessing scripts.

 To achieve better results, some modifications were done in this implementation:
 - LayerNorm is used instead of BatchNorm
 - Normal vectors are not used as additional input features